pktmasseta/pktmasseta.github.io/_rush/index.md

   - day: Sunday
     date: Feb 7th
     events:
-      - name: <a href="https://peck.bot/house-call" target="_blank">House Call</a>
-        description: Rise and shine!
-Join us for a live-streamed tour of the PKT house by our Graduate Resident Advisor, who's also a licensed DJ and might just be spinning tracks in-between.
-        start: 10:30am
-        end: 11:30am
-      - name: <a href="https://peck.bot/uno" target="_blank">Uno!</a>
-        description: Poker's cousin, the game of UNO is likewise one of pure skill - come show the brothers of PKT that you have what it takes to use all your cards, throw down some draw 4's, and emerge victorious!
-        start: 1:00pm
-        end: 2:00pm
-      - name: <a href="https://peck.bot/parents" target="_blank">Parents Info Session</a>
-        description: Interested in rushing and want to give your parents more information about Greek life at MIT?
-Then this event is for you!
-We'll be providing an overview of our community and answering any questions you or your family might have.
-        start: 3:30pm
-        end: 4:30pm
-      - name: <a href="https://peck.bot/dance" target="_blank">Dance Workshop</a>
-        description: Come through for cardio and a good time with some of our more talented brothers and house friends!
-We'll have moves from salsa, bachata, hip hop and more - absolutely no experience required.
-        start: 5:00pm
-        end: 6:00pm
       - name: PoKer Training (excl.)
         description: Learn everything from the basics to top-tier strategies from our poker sharks before the big tournament!
         start: 7:00pm